Upload your data in our repository

 Updating a collection

-In order to display metadata changes or new datasets that have been added to or removed from the collection, a new version of the collection must be generated.
-Once the changes have been made, click on the Manage cog wheel in the top right of the collection and select Generate version.
+In order to display metadata changes or new datasets that have been added to or removed from the collection, a new version of the collection must be created.